Junctional rhythm (escape rhythm) and junctional tachycardia

 Junctional tachycardia is caused by abnormal automaticity in the atrioventricular node, cells near the atrioventricular node or cells in the bundle of His.
 It is very rare among adults and elderly, but is relatively common in children.
 When occurring in adults and elderly it is referred to as nonparoxysmal junctional tachycardia (NPJT) whereas it is referred to as junctional ectopic tachycardia (JET) in children.

 NPJT is caused by ischemia, digoxin overdose, theophylline, overdose cathecholamines, electrolyte disorders and perimyocarditis.

 As true for the other junctional beats and rhythms, the P-wave is retrograde (or invisible).
 However, if the junctional impulse is not conducted retrogradely the atria may run an independent rhythm; this is called atrioventricular dissociation (AV dissociation) because the atrial and ventricular rhythms are dissociated from each other.
 This type of AV dissociation is easy to differentiate from AV dissociation due to third-degree AV-block, because in third-degree AV-block the atrial rhythm is higher than the ventricular; the opposite is true in this scenario.

 It may be very difficult to differentiate junctional tachycardia from AVNRT.

 Treatment of junctional tachycardia

 The primary objective is to treat the underlying cause and/or eliminate provocative medications.
-Electrical cardioversion is eneffective and should be avoided (electrical cardioversion may be pro-arrhythmogenic in patients on digoxin).
-If the genesis of the arrhythmia is unknown or if the arrhythmia persists after removing medications, it is recommended that amiodarone, beta blockers or calcium channel blockers are tried, in that order.
+Electrical cardioversion is ineffective and should be avoided (electrical cardioversion may be pro-arrhythmogenic in patients on digoxin).
+If the genesis of the arrhythmia is unknown or if the arrhythmia persists after removing medications, it is recommended that amiodarone, beta-blockers or calcium channel blockers are tried, in that order.